octopwn/octopwn-wasm-documentation/docs/plugins/utils/jackdaw.md

-Jackdaw domain graphing and password cracking excercise tool
+This is subset of the features of the [Jackdaw](https://github.com/skelsec/jackdaw) domain graphing and password cracking tool.
+More information is found on it's github page.
 ## Domain graphing
 The SQLite database file contains all information which is needed to create one or multiple relationship graphs of domain objects.
-To acieve this, the first step is to use the `dbload` or `bhimport` commands.
+To achieve this, the first step is to use the `dbload` or `bhimport` commands.
 This graph cache file will then be interpreted by a graph library which can be `networkx` or `igraph`.
 By default we ship OctoPwn with `networkx` for licensing reasons, but `igraph` is much more performant.
 After the graph has been created in memory it is ready to be used by the

 ## Commands